 - Tywin Lannister in Game of Thrones is a rare case of a Big Bad who, while unhappy about the situation, is aware of his subordinates' tendency toward idiocy and accepts it as a fact of life.
 That doesn't stop him from berating them for their incompetence, but he doesn't get angry about it.
 He also considers his eldest two children to be stupid in their ways.

 - He makes it clear when he notices Arya that he considers everyone else in the fortress to be the equivalent of blind cattle in terms of intellect, both for wasting good talent and for not noticing a girl dressed as a boy.

 - When Arya has one of his lieutenants assassinated right in front of him, Tywin's brief sigh before calling for the guards seems to be less fear he was the intended target, but more exasperation that he's going to have to find someone to replace this idiot!

-- Lieutenant Stone from the early seasons of Power Rangers had the misfortune of having Those Two Guys as his subordinates.
-He could frequently triple the IQ of a room by entering, and he knew it.
+- Lieutenant Stone from the early seasons has the misfortune of having Those Two Guys Bulk and Skull as his subordinates.
+He can frequently triple the IQ of a room by entering, and he knows it.

 - On an episode of Batman, Catwoman is exasperated by the mooks working for her, and asks, "Why can't I get good help?"